 Commencement of a Members’ Voluntary Liquidation

 To commence a members’ voluntary liquidation, the majority of a company’s directors must resolve that the company will be solvent (that is able to pay its debts in full) within 12 months after the commencement of the liquidation.
-This resolution is commonly referred to as a declaration of solvency.
+This resolution is commonly referred to as a Declaration of Solvency.

 Once a company’s directors have made the declaration of solvency, the company’s members may wind up the company.
 This is done by way of a members’ voluntary liquidation by passing a special resolution at a meeting of members that the company be wound up in this manner.
 The company’s members must be given at least 21 days’ notice in writing of the meeting.
 For a special resolution to be passed at least 75% members entitled to vote and be present at the meeting must vote in favour of the resolution.